International-Data-Spaces-Association/ids-specification/README.md

 ## About versions of the Dataspace Protocol

-The specification of the Dataspace Protocol is work in progress and subject to change.
+This specification [version 2024-1](https://github.com/International-Data-Spaces-Association/ids-specification/releases/tag/v0.8) of the Dataspace Protocol is the release candidate and considered to be stable.
+Further changes shall not affect conformity.
   Since [version 0.8](https://github.com/International-Data-Spaces-Association/ids-specification/releases/tag/v0.8) the specification is stable with changes in details.
 All changes made to the specification can be reviewed in the [GitHub repository](https://github.com/International-Data-Spaces-Association/ids-specification/).

 > __NOTE:__ A versioning scheme beside the commits to the repository is not available but will be provided in the future.

 ## Abstract